andidr/teckyl/README.md

 # Teckyl: An MLIR frontend for Tensor Operations

-Teckyl is released under the the Apache License v2.0 with LLVM Exceptions.
-For details see the file LICENSE.
+Teckyl is released under the Apache License v2.0 with LLVM Exceptions.
+For details, see the file LICENSE.

 This project is based on llvm-project.
-See the llvm-project subdirectory for details about the licsensing.
+See the llvm-project subdirectory for details about the licensing.

 Teckyl also uses code from the Tensor Comprehensions repository at https://github.com/facebookresearch/TensorComprehensions, licensed